 “We should probably go soon though, because the prices for guarding what we earned won’t be low.”

 Ceria made a face.
-She eyed the third of steak and wondered if she could eat it.
+She eyed the third of a steak and wondered if she could eat it.
 She thought about puking up what she’d eaten and pushed it over to Pisces with a sigh.
 He began chomping down her food.
 He eyed the two experienced adventurers warily.

 “What kind of prices are we talking about?”